facebook/flow/docs/02-react-example.md

 you check for the variable being `null` and add special handling for that case.

 ### The Final Two Errors

+> These errors may not be in your list of errors depending on how you
+> annotated the code above, but just in case, this is how these type of
+> errors can be resolved.

 Here are the final two errors: